 Skip to content

-1. Determining the Running Platform: This includes hardware configuration, programming language, system environment, etc., all of which can affect the efficiency of code execution.
+1. Determine the running platform, including hardware configuration, programming language, system environment, etc., as these factors all affect code execution efficiency.

-2. Evaluating the Run Time for Various Computational Operations: For instance, an addition operation + might take 1 ns, a multiplication operation * might take 10 ns, a print operation print() might take 5 ns, etc.
+2. Evaluate the runtime required for various computational operations, for example, an addition operation + requires 1 ns, a multiplication operation * requires 10 ns, a print operation print() requires 5 ns, etc.

-For example, consider the following code with an input size of \(n\):
+For example, in the following code, the input data size is \(n\):

 def algorithm(n: int):